-Second, AYF participants are required to purchase a so-called "pre-paid" cell phone or sign a contract with a monthly cancellation option.
-You are not permitted, in other words, to purchase cell phones with 2-year contracts; while standard in Germany, 2-year contracts are not suitable for one year of study abroad.
+AYF participants wishing to purchase a cell phone in Germany with a German phone number are required to purchase a so-called "pre-paid" cell phone or sign a contract with a monthly cancellation option.
+They are not permitted, in other words, to purchase cell phones with 2-year contracts; while standard in Germany, 2-year contracts are not suitable for one year of study abroad.
 Nowadays, there are very reasonable pre-paid options or plans with a monthly cancellation policy available at very moderate cost.
-And if you factor in the complications of being stuck with a 2-year contract you cannot fully utilize and have to buy out in the end, then these options become very competitive.
-AYF staff will assist you during orientation in setting up your cell phone, and some pre-paid cell phones are usually available through the AYF e-mail flea market.